This page is sponsored by:

 biography

-Born in Tacoma, Washington, in May 1906, athletic Herman Brix first found fame at the 1928 Olympic games; he won a silver medal for the shot-put in Amsterdam.
-Prior to winning the silver, Brix had been a track star at the University of Washington.
-He completed his college education after his success at the 1928 Olympic games, and headed for Hollywood in 1930.
-He toiled mostly in bit parts for the next few years.
+Bruce Bennett Born Harold Herman Brix in Tacoma, Washington, on May 19, 1906, actor Bruce Bennett was born into a wealthy family.
+He first found fame at the 1928 Olympic games under his real name.
+He broke the world record for the shot-put on his first toss and won a silver medal in Amsterdam.
+His world record was short-lived, as a teammate broke his record minutes later.
+Prior to winning the silver, Bennett had been a track and football star at the University of Washington.
+He completed his college education after his success at the 1928 Olympic games, working a series of odd jobs until heading to Hollywood in 1930 upon meeting silent film star Douglas Fairbanks, who encouraged the young man to try his hand at acting.
+He toiled mostly in bit parts for the next few years and initially lost the role of Tarzan to Johnny Weissmuller after a shoulder injury.

 Herman Brix at the 1928 Olympic gamesHerman Brix/Bruce Bennett